-Throughout the summer term each class will be participating in the daily mile once a week in addition to our normal PE activities.
-It is physical, emotional, social and mental Health and Wellbeing.
+Throughout the year each class will be participating in the Daily Mile at least once a week in addition to our normal PE activities.
+Research has shown that it benefits physical, emotional, social and mental health and wellbeing.
 Please view the presentation below to find out more about how we are incorporating the daily mile at Highfield Infants' School.

 Within 4 weeks, children who do The Daily Mile become fit.